Skip to main content

 This automatic vacuum is relatively simple compared to many robotic pool cleaners.
 If you’re hesitant to invest in a more full-featured cleaner, this might be what you’re looking for.
 It probably won’t pick up any larger debris, like sunken leaves, but it will automatically skim along your pool floor and vacuum up most dirt and such.

 It has a simple diaphragm system you can open up and empty when vacuuming, but otherwise, this is a low-maintenance, fire-and-forget approach to pool maintenance.
-It won’t clean the walls or surface of the pool like a Dolphin robotic pool cleaner would, but it’ll allow you to go much longer between manual cleanings with a net.
+It won’t clean the walls or the pool surface like a Dolphin robotic pool cleaner would, but it’ll let you go much longer between manual cleanings with a net.

 Pros